How To Grow Your Purpose-Driven Company With PR

 - 68% said they would advocate for issues the company supports

-- 68% are more willing to share content from purpose driven companies in their social networks than from traditional companies
+- 68% are more willing to share content from purpose-driven companies in their social networks than from traditional companies

 “For many retailers, their profit margins are low.
 They spend lots of money on advertising – whether it’s paying celebrities to endorse your product or taking out significant billboards.
 Toms doesn’t have any ad spend.
-A big portion of our spend goes to giving.
+A big portion of our spending goes to give.
 But by giving, we build a community and people recommend us through word of mouth and on social media,” Mycoskie shared in an interview.

-Today’s purpose driven buyers don’t just want to advocate a company’s purpose through their dollars, euros and yen, they want to be part of the action.
+Today’s purpose-driven buyers don’t just want to advocate a company’s purpose through their dollars, euros and yen, they want to be part of the action.
 As Alette explained during her talk, the best strategy for young social good startups is to, “Build a movement, not a PR list.”

 Bringing in influencers

 When you don’t have a lot of visibility and journalists aren’t knocking on your door, remember, you always have your social network to turn to.
 And this is exactly what TOMS did.
 Just like your consumers, the people in your network will be more than happy to endorse a company that has a great purpose behind it.
-Already having a large network from his previous entrepreneurial endeavors, in the beginning Mycoskie leveraged his network to spread word of mouth about TOMS even further.
+Already having a large network from his previous entrepreneurial endeavors, in the beginning, Mycoskie leveraged his network to spread word of mouth about TOMS even further.